ZacksAmber/Udacity-AWS-Machine-Learning/Lesson6/Exercise - Making a package and pip installing/README.md

 ## Fix bug

-Once you copy and paste the required files and folders in a directory, run `tree` to list contents of directories in a tree-like format.
 Make sure your **Terminal** or **Console** is in the top level of the two files and the one directory.

+Once you copy and paste the required files and folders in a directory, run command `tree` to list contents of directories in a tree-like format.

 ```sh CLI
 tree
 ```

-If you don't have a tree command, [click here to install it.](https://www.geeksforgeeks.org/tree-command-unixlinux/)
+> If you don't have a tree command, [click here to install it.](https://www.geeksforgeeks.org/tree-command-unixlinux/)

 Your directory structure should like the following: